HardlyDifficult/Tutorials/Chapter6.md

 <br>Configure disabling for GameObjects:

-At the end of the level, the LevelManager will call each DisableComponentsOnEndOfLevel component.
+At the end of the level, the LevelController will call each DisableComponentsOnEndOfLevel component.
 This component then disables other components on the GameObject to make the game freeze during our end of level animation.

  - Entities disable their rigidbody to stop gravity and the animator to stop playback.
  - The Character also disables the PlayerController so that input does not cause the sprite to flip facing direction.